iinm/coding-agent-langgraph/README.md

-# Coding Agent (LangGraph)
+# Coding Agent

-An example implementation of a CLI coding assistant built with LangGraph.
+An example implementation of a CLI coding agent built with LangGraph.js.

 > [!NOTE]
 > A more lightweight version without LangGraph is available in [my dotfiles repository](https://github.com/iinm/dotfiles/tree/main/agent).